bbchallenge/bbchallenge-proofs/README.md

 # BBChallenge proofs

-For [The Busy Beaver Challenge](https://bbchallenge.org) to be successful there is a need to formally prove that its results are correct.
+For [The Busy Beaver Challenge](https://bbchallenge.org) to be successful there is a need for formal proofs of correctness.

 This includes:
 - Proving the correctness of [deciders](https://bbchallenge.org/method#deciders) (https://github.com/bbchallenge/bbchallenge-deciders)